auto-notify-ps/known/README.md

     # -------------------------------------# validation
-    required     = "",                     # csv list of file-names that are required to be uploaded e.g., required = "a.pdf,b.png,c.exe" (keep blank to allow all file-names) extra        = 1,                      # if true, allows uploading extra file (other tna required) maxupcount   = -1,                     # maximum number of files that can be uploaded by a user (keep -1 for no limit and 0 to disable uploading) maxupsize    = "40GB",                 # maximum size of uploaded file (html_body_size)
+    required     = "",                     # csv list of file-names that are required to be uploaded e.g., required = "a.pdf,b.png,c.exe" (keep blank to allow all file-names) extra        = 1,                      # if true, allows uploading extra file (other than required) maxupcount   = -1,                     # maximum number of files that can be uploaded by a user (keep -1 for no limit and 0 to disable uploading) maxupsize    = "40GB",                 # maximum size of uploaded file (html_body_size)